Saturday 31 October 2020

 I've used SSB, CW, DATA, DSTAR, FM and AM.
 I've played FT8 at the top of a hill in the middle of nowhere.
 I've spotted weak signal traces on the waterfall that I would otherwise have probably missed.
 I've benefited from the built-in GPS and WiFi to obtain perfect timing.
 And much, much more.
 It's just the COMPLETE package, offering everything you could want in a small, tough package.

-I have always put Elecraft on a pedestal and yes, there's no denying that the receiver is superb, but the reality of it is, the 705 is not far behind and yet it gives you so much more for so much less. in September 2022, a fully loaded KX3 is an outrageous £2800 and you still don't have a colourful touch-screen, a soundcard, a panadapter, GPS, Bluetooth, QSO Recorder, WiFi, LAN and a host of other features which make ham radio experimentation simple and fun!
+I have always put Elecraft on a pedestal and yes, there's no denying that the receiver is great, but the reality of it is, the 705 is not far behind and yet it gives you so much more for so much less. in September 2022, a fully loaded KX3 is an outrageous £2800 and you still don't have a colourful touch-screen, a soundcard, a panadapter, GPS, Bluetooth, QSO Recorder, WiFi, LAN and a host of other features which make ham radio experimentation simple and fun!

 ----- * -----